 One collective action would bring instant and lasting world peace and prosperity, yet it’s been impossible to achieve in all of human history: Love your neighbor as yourself.
 That’s it.
-All the wars, all the blood, all the sorrow and anguish would be erased with this continuous attitude and action.
+All the wars, all the blood, all the sorrow and anguish would be erased with this attitude and action.
 Attempting to figure out why we can’t do it is a tedious exercise best left for moments of deep reflection.
-We are only able to control first what we do in our own lives, and secondly, how we influence those around us.
+We are only able to control first what we do, but what we do can have a big influence on those around us.

 There are many things we can give away and all but one of them are free.
-Our time, talents, kindness, compassion, joy, and prayers are all free-flowing things meant not for hoarding but continuous sharing.
+Our time, talents, kindness, compassion, joy, and prayers are all free-flowing and meant not for hoarding but for sharing.
 We should be generous with our material wealth as well, even when it is small.

 If a man gains the whole world but loses his soul, what has he gained?
-Many men will lie, cheat, beg, steal or borrow in order to gain more.
+Many men will lie, cheat, beg, steal, or borrow to gain more.
 Most of the conflicts in history have their roots in this trap.
-To be a man of high ethics, it requires a willingness to sacrifice personal material gain when that type of success crosses the lines of morals and human dignity.
+To be a man of high ethics requires a willingness to sacrifice personal material gain when that type of success crosses the lines of morals and human dignity.
 Set high standards and stay true to them.

-We’ve all held grudges, we’ve all held anger inside of us.
+We’ve all held grudges; we’ve all held anger inside of us.
 We may have even plotted revenge at one point or another in life.
-All of those things exude negativity and create ongoing conflict.
+But these things exude negativity and create ongoing conflict.
 Forgive.
 Let it go.
 Daily, I get on my knees in prayer and, in doing so, I not only ask that I’m forgiven for the things I’ve done, but I pledge to forgive those who have done harm to me.
-My life is not trouble free by any means, but my soul is at peace.
+My life is not trouble-free by any means, but my soul is at peace.

 Huddle Up Question